97% of customers agree their Specialist Financial Adviser demonstrates knowledge of their profession

 Protection for your practice

 If you’re already running your own dental practice, Specialist Financial Advisers from Wesleyan Financial Services can also support you on a range of business protection issues.

-You can talk to us about things like protecting the business against some of the costs of losing a key person, protecting business loans or insuring to provide funds for efficient succession planning.
+You can talk to us about things like protecting your business against some of the costs of losing a key person, protecting business loans or insuring to provide funds for efficient succession planning.
 We can also help you with life cover for employees and employed directors.